dweekly/docs/pages/deep-linked-ads/google-ads-customization.md

 ### Create a Branch Ad Link

-1. Create a Branch Ad link from the [Partner Management page](https://dashboard.branch.io/ads/partner-management)'s `Create Google Ads Link` button under the Google Ads Partner and select `Create Search/Display Link` depending on the type of Google Ads campaign you are running.
+1. Create a Branch Ad link from the [Partner Management page](https://dashboard.branch.io/ads/partner-management)'s <notranslate>**Create Google Ads Link**</notranslate> button under the Google Ads Partner and select `Create Search/Display Link` depending on the type of Google Ads campaign you are running.
 <img src="/_assets/img/pages/deep-linked-ads/reusable-images/create-link-display.png" alt="Link Creation" class="three-quarters center">
 1. Under the Define Section, pick a Link Name for later reference
 1. Configure the link with the Ad Format set to <notranslate>**Search**</notranslate> or <notranslate>**Display**</notranslate> and the Ad Partner set to <notranslate>**Google Ads**</notranslate>.